hurwitzlab/align-consensus-variation/README.md

 * Align the parent to reference > bowtie_index.py, align.py
 * Create a consensus of the parent > gen_consensus.py
 * Align the daughter to the parent consensus > bowtie_index.py, align.py
-* Create an ann.vcf file of the daughter alignment using the reference gff > gen_vcf.py
+* Create an ann.vcf file of the daughter alignment using the reference gff > gen_consensus.py (for calls.vcf), gen_vcf.py

 # Source data is here:
 https://jmilabs.exavault.com/share/view/1ymd-5kbeaurx